 - You may want get hold of a few crossword puzzles (in Afrikaans) based on the Biblical Scriptures

 Apart from the above mentioned activities and resources, you may read or download our weekly Shabbat Teachings, listen to the audio recordings of these services and visit our Online Shop, for a great variety of resource materials – all of which are intended to help believers grow in their knowledge and understanding of Scriptures.

-It is a known fact that the 66 books that are normally included in what is traditionally called “The Bible”, originated from a great variety of genres, styles and authors – they were written during different periods of history, with different purposes in mind and to different kinds of audiences and groups of recipients.
-We believe that the writers of these books were inspired by the Spirit of Yahweh but we are not turning a blind eye to the fact that these writers were human beings, children of their time and subject to the same limitations and imperfections that us human beings know, all too well!
+It is a known fact that the 66 books that are normally included in what is traditionally called “The Bible”, originated from a great variety of genres, styles and authors – they were written during different periods of history, with different purposes in mind and aimed at different kinds of audiences and groups of recipients.
+We believe that the writers of these books were inspired by the Spirit of Yahweh but we are not turning a blind eye to the fact that these writers were human beings, children of their time and subject to the same limitations and imperfections that we as human beings know, all too well!
 We are not comfortable with the traditional dividing line that is drawn between those books that originated before the birth of Y’shua the Messiah and those that were written as a consequence of his coming.
 By calling the former “Old Testament” and the latter “New Testament” the unbiblical notion is nurtured that the coming of Y’shua rendered the Torah as redundant and outdated.
 We prefer, in stead, to use the terms Pre-Messianic Scriptures and Post-Messianic Scriptures.

 - The Teachings or Torah: Genesis, Exodus, Leviticus, Numbers, Deuteronomy (These books are sometimes also called “The Law” but this is not preferred here, as “Torah” literally refers to “teaching”, not “law”)